canonical/kafka-operator/docs/how-to/create-mtls-client-credentials.md

 ## Create mutual trust relation: client -> server

 Depending on the type of the client application, there might be different ways to trust.
-In this guide, we are using the console-based apps shipped with the `charmed-kafka` snap, which depend on java keystore/truststores.
-Follow the steps below to create necessary Java keystore and truststore artefacts for the client application:
+In this guide, we are using the console-based apps shipped with the `charmed-kafka` snap, which depend on Java keystore/truststores.
+Follow the steps below to create necessary Java keystore and truststore artefacts for the client application.

 ### Create client's keystore